sungjin70/vue-scoped-store/README.md

 </script>
 ```

-Once a variable is decorated with @GlobalStore, all variables named the same name in the components are synchronized to have the same value.
+Once a property is decorated with @GlobalStore, all property named the same name in different components are synchronized to have the same value.
-If one of the variables with @GlobalStore changes, the change be populated to the other variables that have the same name.
+If one of the properties with @GlobalStore changes, the change be populated to the other properties that have the same name.
-These values are preserved within the variable even if you navigate to another page.
+These values are preserved within properties even if you navigate to another page.

-> Although this is technically inaccurate, with @GlobalStore, all variables which have the same name can be
+> Although this is technically inaccurate, with @GlobalStore, all properties which have the same name can be
-> thought of as only one variable.
-All of these variables have the same values at any moment like a global variable does.
+> thought of as only one global variable.
+All of these properties have the same values at any moment like a global variable does.

 Please watch this video to see how easy it is to synchronize variable values using @GlobalStore.